cncf/velocity/README.md

 - LibreOffice case: see `res/libreoffice_git_repo.txt`

 # Special GitHub projects (like mirrors, backups etc.)
-To add new non-standard project (but from github mirros which can have 0s on comments, commits, issues, prs, activity, authors) follow this route:
+To add a new non-standard project (but from github mirros, which can have 0s on comments, commits, issues, prs, activity, authors) follow this route:
 - Copy `BigQuery/org_finder.sql` to clipboard and run this on BigQuery replacing condition for org (for example lower(org.login) like '%your%org%)
-- Examine output org/repos combination (manually on GitHub) and decide about final condition for run final BigQuery
+- Examine output org/repos combination (manually on GitHub) and decide about final condition for the final BigQuery run
 - Copy `BigQuery/query_apache_projects.sql` into some `BigQuery/query_your_project.sql` then update conditions to those found in the previous step
 - Run the query
-- Save results to table, then export table to GStorage, then download this table as CSV from GStorage into `data/data_your_project_datefrom_date_to.csv`
+- Save results to a table.
+Export this table to GStorage.
+Download this table as CSV from GStorage into `data/data_your_project_datefrom_date_to.csv`
 - Add this to `shells/unlimited_both.csv`:
 ```
 echo "Adding/Updating YourProject case"